bluenote79/airfoil_to_line/README.md

 4. Rename the “make_bat_for_module_install_to_subfolder.py” to “airfoil_to_line.py” an insert it in the script folder.
 5. Run the script to get the bat-file.
 It includes: start cmd /K <path to Fusions python>\python -m pip install --target <path to lib folder in scriptfolder> --upgrade pyfoil
-6. Shut down Fusion 360
+6. Shut down Fusion 360.
+7. Check the code in the bat file.
+Sometimes it happens that it gets the path to fusion360.exe.
+In that case you have to susbstitute fusion360.exe by Python\python
-7. Run the bat file
+8. Run the bat file
-8. Run Fusion an overwrite the script with the aiforil_to_line.py script.
+9. Run Fusion an overwrite the script with the aiforil_to_line.py script.